 In response to safety concerns about the high number of fatigue-related heavy truck crashes, the Federal Motor Carrier Safety Administration (FMCSA) adopted more stringent hours-of-service regulations for commercial motor vehicle drivers.
 Nevertheless, sleep deprived truck crashes continue to occur, causing severe injuries and death to innocent passengers and vehicle drivers.

 The role that fatigue may have played in a truck driving crash is a complex issue requiring the retention of attorneys with specialized knowledge and expertise in the areas of sleep deprivation, human factors, hours-of-service regulations and trucking safety.
-The lawyers at the Van Blois Law firm have specialized knowledge and experience in truck crash cases and are immediately ready and able to represent members of the motoring public who have been injured and damaged in a truck crash.
+The lawyers at the Van Blois & Associates firm have specialized knowledge and experience in truck crash cases and are immediately ready and able to represent members of the motoring public who have been injured and damaged in a truck crash.